byamashiro/Research_Projects/README.md

 # Current Tasks and Errors

+### Neutron monitor data retrieval failsafe for OMNI script
+- Current neutron monitor dataset relies on internet connection, therefore local files are not saved.
+This is because different slices of neutron monitor data, using the start and end hours, will result in data that is not uniform unless using the 'full' day.
+1) Save neutron monitor data only when full day is obtained, but data outages will lead to script errors when taking slices of local files.
+2) Create a check to determine if data can be downloaded (i.e connection == True, no HTTPError), if not, remove from 'option_bin_set' and let the figure loading reflect the change in 'option_bin_set' length.

 ### Log-normal distribution fit for radio bursts
 - Even with the "missing='drop'" parameter, the fit still detects NaN values.
 Although nan elements exist, the other fits allowed for removal of nans with the 'missing' method.
 There is a possible discrepancy in the parameters, as the Log-normal distribution does not include the gamma factor, which is present in the other three fits that work.
 ```python